Table of contents:

 Inferential comprehension depends on literal comprehension but goes further.
 This is the reader’s ability to form judgments that make sense (inferences) about the text, the author, or aspects of the text.
-For example, questions about the moral of a story, or the intentions of the writer, rely on inferential comprehension.
-In order to deal with a text at this level, the literal level has to be automatic and effortless.
+For example, questions about the moral of a story or the writer’s intentions rely on inferential comprehension.
+Before one can deal with text at the inferential level, the literal level has to be automatic and effortless.

 By age six to seven, children should be sensitive to such characteristics of stories as the main character, sequence of events, inferences, the motives and feelings of characters, and sentence order.
-As they get older, children should be more efficient at recognizing and recalling facts, recognizing and inferring main themes and relationships, drawing conclusions, making judgments and generalizations, predicting outcomes, applying what has been learned, and following directions.
-The comprehension goals of the intermediate grades address these abilities as well as those required for independent study: skimming, using reference materials, outlining, summarizing, altering reading rate and focus as the purpose of reading changes, use of headings, note-taking, and so on.
+As they age, children should be more efficient at recognizing and recalling facts, recognizing and inferring main themes and relationships, drawing conclusions, making judgments and generalizations, predicting outcomes, applying what they have learned, and following directions.
+The intermediate grades’ comprehension goals address these abilities and those required for independent study: skimming, using reference materials, outlining, summarizing, altering reading rate and focus as the purpose of reading changes, use of headings, note-taking, and so on.

 Reading comprehension and the reading disabled

-For many reading-disabled students, reading comprehension is a major problem.
+For many reading-disabled students, reading comprehension is a significant problem.
 There are mainly three causes:

 - Poor decoding skills